matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 The authorization must issue refresh tokens for those type of clients if requested by them.

-#### TBD

-Restricted input clients like TVs might use the [Device Authorization Grant](https://tools.ietf.org/html/rfc8628).
-CLI tools might use the [Client Credentials Grant](https://tools.ietf.org/html/rfc6749#section-4.4).

-The details of those are still TBD.

 ### Requests to the authorization endpoint

 When making a request to the authorization endpoint, clients must provide an unpredictable value for the `state` parameter and validate it when returning to the redirect URI.